gabrielweyer/azure-functions-telemetry/README.md

 ### Discarding health requests

-This is enabled by calling `WithHealthRequestFilter` and providing the Function name (the argument provided to the `FunctionNameAttribute`).
+This is enabled by calling `WithHealthRequestFilter` and supplying the Function name (the argument provided to the `FunctionNameAttribute`).
 The telemetry processor used is [HealthRequestFilter][health-request-filter].

 ### Better Service Bus binding "request"